Last updated on March 3, 2023

 Dig Through Time | Illustration by Ryan Yee

-MTG Arena is a huge part of the Magic ecosystem right now.
-It’s near impossible to avoid it since the premier format (Standard) has all but completely shifted to the digital sphere.
-Newcomer Pioneer is in the prime spot to become the platform’s premier non-rotating format, though, with its relatively new card pool and decrease in cost from Magic’s sweetheart, Modern.
+MTG Arena is a huge part of the Magic ecosystem.
+It’s nearly impossible to avoid it since the premier format (Standard) has all but completely shifted to the digital sphere.
+Pioneer is in a unique spot as a non-rotating format, with a relatively equal card pool to Explorer and a lower cost than Magic’s sweetheart, Modern.

 But the question remains: how does Wizards implement cards from the Pioneer card pool into Arena?
-To answer that, we need to travel back to the start of Magic Online (the now-aged game used to play Modern, Legacy, and such) to see how old cards were implemented over there.
+To answer that, we need to travel back to the start of Magic Online (the now-aged digital game used to play Modern, Legacy, and such) to see how old cards were implemented.

 The answer is a Masters set.
-In fact, this was how the Masters Edition sets were born.
 Enter Pioneer Masters!
-I’m here to give you the 411 on the set and what I—your humble British host, tea and crumpets included—think Pioneer is headed with this set.
+I’m here to give you the 411 on the set and where I think Pioneer is headed with this set.

 So, let’s begin!